 Nicolet FEAR Team 4786 was founded on December 3rd, 2012 at Nicolet High School located in Glendale, Wisconsin.
 As a FIRST® Robotics Competition (FRC®) Team, they are given the opportunity to continuously learn and gain hands-on robotics experience.
 In just a few years they have grown to positively effect over 90 students and 17 mentors.
 As members of the FIRST® program, students experience real life situations where they get to apply their engineering and robotics knowledge, which ultimately prepares them for real world jobs and situations where knowing the process of designing and building a robot in a six week timeframe will be useful and applicable.

-As the Nicolet FEAR team continues to grow, this season they are comprised of 72 students and over 25 mentors.
-The students are spread across the team in various departments to complete the tasks of designing and building the robot, finding a strategy for the robot and/or supporting the marketing team.
+As the Nicolet FEAR team continues to grow, this season they are comprised of 68 students and over 31 mentors.
+The students are spread across the team in various project groups to complete the tasks of designing and building the robot.

 FEAR MISSION STATEMENT